 Kat McIntosh is the Manager of Global Peer Support at Mental Health America.
-Here, she promotes the I Am Not Alone platform, aimed at addressing loneliness and isolation for those with mental health challenges.
-She also works on the Peer Partners online training, to help increase awareness about the need for peer programs within all communities.
-Kat also advocates for marginalized communities such as the black diaspora and the LGBTQ+ community particularly within peer services.
-She also works as a facilitator of a black LGBTQ+ peer support group with Peer Support Space.
+Here, they promote the I Am Not Alone platform, aimed at addressing loneliness and isolation for those with mental health challenges.
+They also work on the Peer Partners online training, to help increase awareness about the need for peer programs within all communities.
+Kat also advocates for marginalized communities such as the black diaspora and the LGBTQ+ community, particularly within peer services.
+They also work as a facilitator of a black LGBTQ+ peer support group with Peer Support Space.

 Kat is an invisible disability advocate.
-Her previous work involved social justice issues including working with the Global Mental Health Peer Network, the Ministry of Education - Special Education Unit, and the Rape Crisis and Coalition Against Domestic Violence.
-Her social justice lens is also guided by her early childhood trauma and its effects on her health.
+Their previous work involved social justice issues including working with the Global Mental Health Peer Network, the Ministry of Education - Special Education Unit, and the Rape Crisis and Coalition Against Domestic Violence.
+Their social justice lens is also guided by their early childhood trauma and its effects on their health.
 These include living with the symptoms of bipolar, Complex-PTSD, psychosis, and social anxiety along with chronic pain.

 Kat advocates for inclusive and intentional trauma-informed practices in organizational systems and policies.
-She holds certifications in peer support, Wellness Recovery Action Plan, Mental Health First Aid, Black Mental Health and Healing Justice as well as Honest, Open, Proud - a certificate on disclosure.
-She also holds a Bachelor of Arts in psychology and counseling and early childhood care education.
+They hold certifications in peer support, Wellness Recovery Action Plan, Mental Health First Aid, Black Mental Health and Healing Justice as well as Honest, Open, Proud - a certificate on disclosure.
+They also hold a Bachelor of Arts in psychology and counseling and early childhood care education.

-Kat is a proud pansexual Black Caribbean femme living in her country of Trinidad and Tobago.
-She lives with her fur baby Panther.
-She is a published author with her 2018 poetic prose work “Letters to the Broken, Healing and Healed.”
+Kat is a proud pansexual Black Caribbean femme living in their country of Trinidad and Tobago.
+They live with their fur baby Panther.
+They are a published author with their 2018 poetic prose work “Letters to the Broken, Healing and Healed.”